MyBones explores the potential Low-intensity Vibration therapy has as a natural alternative to prevent and combat osteoporosis

 Osteoporosis is a global health epidemic that affects millions.
 A recent report from the International Osteoporosis Foundation (IOF) found that 200 million people across Europe have osteoporosis, a number only set to rise as populations age.
 (1)

-The disease represents a significant cost to healthcare providers, costing the NHS £5.5 billion per year.
+The disease represents a significant cost to healthcare providers, costing the NHS £5.5 billion annually.
 (2) This doesn’t account for the cost to the individual, their family, or the economy.

 Natural vibration therapy for osteoporosis